nisembedded/education/bs_robotics/block3/signals_and_systems.md

 3. Systems and their properties.
 LTI systems.
 Convolution.
 4. Fourier series in continuous and discrete time.
 5. Fourier transform in continuous and discrete time.
 Fast Fourier transform.
+6. STFT(Short Time Fourier Transform)
-6. Generalization of the Fourier transform:
+7. Generalization of the Fourier transform:
     1. Laplace transform of continuous-time signals and its properties.
     2. Z transform of discrete time signals and its properties.
+8. Basics of Wavelet transformation.
+Compromise between the time and frequency domain resolution.

 ## Basic bibliography